silentoplayz/BattleBit-NoReekoil.ahk/README.md

 ## Introduction

 This AutoHotkey script is designed to assist with controlling recoil in BattleBit Remastered.
-It offers features such as adjusting recoil, controlling fire rate, and modifying other settings to improve accuracy and performance.
+It offers features such as compensating for weapon recoil, controlling pull down rate, and modifying other settings to assist in improving your aiming accuracy.
 However, please exercise caution and ensure you're adhering to the terms of service of the game you're using this script with.

 ## Features